 Any individual receivable above €100,000 will be selected with certainty (individually significant items).
 Of the 412 invoices, 8 exceed €100,000 (totalling €1,240,000).
 The remaining population of €4,560,000 is sampled using systematic MUS with a random start.

-Record the confidence level (95%), reliability factor (3.0), expected error allowance, calculated sample size (58), and sampling interval (€100,000).
+Documentation note: record the confidence level (95%), reliability factor (3.0), expected error allowance, calculated sample size (58), and sampling interval (€100,000).
 List the 8 individually significant items separately.
 Document the random starting point for systematic selection.

-5. Perform the procedures and evaluate results
+5. Perform the procedures and evaluate results.

 The team sends confirmations for 58 items plus the 8 individually significant items (66 total procedures).
-Two exceptions are identified:
+Two exceptions are identified: one confirmation reply shows a €4,200 overstatement on a €28,000 invoice (a pricing error), and one individually significant item of €145,000 is confirmed at €139,000 (a €6,000 timing difference that represents a genuine misstatement).

 Evaluating results: the comparison most files miss

-But ISA 530.A22 identifies additional considerations.
+But ISA 530 .A22 identifies additional considerations.
 You should compare projected misstatement to the expected misstatement you used when you sized the sample.
 In the Pieters Bouw example, expected misstatement was €20,000.
-If projected misstatement comes back at €48,000 (still below the €170,000 tolerable misstatement), the sample "passes" on the tolerable misstatement test.
+If projected misstatement comes back at €48,000 (still below the €170,000 tolerable misstatement), the sample “passes” on the tolerable misstatement test.
 But projected errors are more than double what you expected.
 The sample was sized for a €20,000-error population.
 It encountered a €48,000-error population.
-That discrepancy doesn't invalidate the conclusion automatically, but it does require you to consider whether the sample remains sufficient.
+That discrepancy doesn’t invalidate the conclusion automatically, but it does require you to consider whether the sample remains sufficient.

 ISA 530.12 addresses this directly: if the auditor concludes that audit sampling has not provided a reasonable basis for conclusions, the auditor shall request management to investigate identified misstatements and the potential for further misstatements, and make any necessary adjustments.
 Alternatively, the auditor shall modify the nature, timing, or extent of further audit procedures.

-A third consideration under ISA 530.A22: the qualitative nature of the misstatements found.
+A third consideration under ISA 530 .A22: the qualitative nature of the misstatements found.
 A single pricing error and a timing difference have different implications for the audit conclusion than two instances of management override.
 Even if the monetary amounts are identical, the qualitative assessment may require different responses.

 Practical checklist for your next sampling plan

-5. Record the selection method used and retain the random starting point or random number sequence.
+- Record the selection method used and retain the random starting point or random number sequence.
 For systematic MUS selection, the random start and interval must be documented so the selection is reproducible by a reviewer.

-6. If any misstatement is identified, document its qualitative nature alongside the monetary projection.
+- If any misstatement is identified, document its qualitative nature alongside the monetary projection.
 Two errors of €5,000 do not carry the same audit significance if one is a timing difference and the other is a management adjustment made after the confirmation was sent.

 Common mistakes

-The FRC's inspection reports consistently flag sampling plans where the expected misstatement is set at zero without justification.
-If prior-year testing identified errors, setting expected misstatement at zero without explaining why is indefensible.
-Either reduce expected misstatement with a documented reason (e.g., the client remediated the control weakness that caused last year's errors) or carry forward a non-zero estimate.
+- The FRC’s inspection reports consistently flag sampling plans where the expected misstatement is set at zero without justification.
+If PY testing identified errors, setting expected misstatement at zero without explaining why is indefensible.
+Either reduce expected misstatement with a documented reason (e.g., the client remediated the control weakness that caused last year’s errors) or carry forward a non-zero estimate.

-Related products
+Related content

-Related Ciferi content
+Related ciferi content

 Related guides: